• Gluten-Free Recipes

 • Preheat the oven to 350°F and have a 8"x8" pan ready.

-• Mix together all of the filling ingredients until well combined in the baking dish.
+• Mix together the 2 cups cranberries, 6 cups sliced apples, ¾ cup brown sugar, 3 tablespoons arrowroot, 1 teaspoon ground cinnamon, and ¼ teaspoon ground ginger until well combined in the baking dish.
 Spread out evenly.

-• To make the topping, stir together the oat flour, oats, brown sugar, salt, and baking powder until combined.
-Cut in the butter with a fork or your hands until the topping is crumbly.
+• To make the topping, stir together the 1 cup oat flour, ¾ cup rolled oats, ¾ cup brown sugar, ½ teaspoon salt, and 1 teaspoon baking powder until combined.
+Cut in the ½ cup unsalted butter with a fork or your hands until the topping is crumbly.

 • Sprinkle the topping evenly over the filling.
 Place the crisp in the oven and bake for 40-45 minutes, or until the topping is browned and the filling is bubbly.